is it safe to sleep with a candle lit?

-Candles bring a certain magic to the bedroom.
-Scented candles, especially lavender or chamomile, have been linked to lulling you into a relaxed sleep.
-The low light of a candle can also help trigger the release of melatonin, the sleep hormone.
+The low light of a candle can also trigger the release of melatonin, the sleep hormone.

-Candles in the bedroom can burn for around four hours, but any longer than this creates additional risk.
-Consider getting in a wick dipper or snuffer to ensure the flame is fully extinguished and won’t generate smoke overnight.
+Candles in the bedroom can burn for around 4 hours, but any longer can elevate the risk.
+Consider getting a wick dipper or snuffer to extinguish the flame and avoid generating smoke overnight.

 Should I Light Candles in My Bedroom?

-• Keep the candle away from curtains, blinds, or flammable materials like books or magazines.
+- Keep the candle away from curtains, blinds, or flammable materials like books and magazines.

-Above all, pay attention to your candles.
-If you’re starting to feel tired and sleepy, blow out the flame before succumbing to sleep for security.
+If you feel sleepy, blow out the flame before succumbing to sleep for safety reasons.

-Most experts recommend burning candles for no more than four hours.
-This is especially important if your candle is housed in a glass container.
-Any longer than this, and the glass may begin to crack.
+Most experts recommend burning candles for less than 4 hours.
+This is especially important if the candle is housed in a glass container.
+Any longer, and the glass may crack or break.

-To remain safe, consider using tealight-sized candles in the bedroom, which have a maximum lifespan of four hours.
-Keep the tealights lit while you are in your bedroom, and blow them out before heading to bed or leaving the room.
+To remain safe, consider using tealight-sized candles in the bedroom, which last 4 hours.
+Only keep tealights lit while you’re in the bedroom.

 How To Safely Blow Out A Candle in The Bedroom

-Blowing out a candle before sleep isn’t always as simple as a puff of air.
-Many candles will continue to smoke after they’ve been extinguished if you don’t take appropriate precautions.
+Blowing the candle out before sleep isn’t as simple as a quick puff of air.
+Many candles continue to produce smoke after they’ve been extinguished if you don’t take additional precautions.

-The safest way to extinguish a candle at night is to purchase a wick dipper or a snuffer.
-You could try suffocating the flame with a candle lid or saucer, but this will take some time.
+The safest way to extinguish a candle at night is with a wick dipper or a snuffer.
+You could try suffocating the flame with a candle lid or saucer, but this takes longer.

-You may choose to keep a candle burning overnight to create a pleasant aroma or avoid being plunged into absolute darkness.
+You may burn a candle overnight to create a pleasant aroma or avoid being plunged into darkness.
 Is it bad to sleep with a lit candle?

-Unfortunately, candles should only be used while you are awake and alert enough to monitor the burning.
-Falling asleep with a candle still active is dangerous.
+Unfortunately, candles should only be used while you’re awake and alert enough to monitor everything.
+Falling asleep with a candle with a live flame could endanger your life and that of others.

 Why Can’t You Sleep with a Candle Lit?

-Whether you make a conscious choice to sleep with a live flame or accidentally fall asleep with a candle on, here are the core risks:
+Whether you sleep with a live flame or accidentally fall asleep with a candle on, here are the risks:

 Fire Hazard